florentdelgrange/Stochastic-Shortest-Path/ssp/README.md

 ```
 python3 solvers/reachability.py examples/mdp2.yaml v
 ```
-The output is the **values** for each state, i.e., the max. probability to reach the target states:
+The output is the **value** of each state, i.e., the max. probability to reach the target states:
 ```
 Optimal solution :
 v[s] = 0.0568182 	 v[t] =         0